Indirect vs Direct Sales: How To Make Them Work in Tandem

 Indirect sales use the platform and network of someone else to do the legwork.
 Instead of selling directly to the customer, a middleman is used to facilitate the sale and the partner is rewarded based on the sales procured.

-The process can take a few months, but PRM (Partner Relationship Management) software like Kiflo can make the task much easier and more straightforward.
+The process can take a few months, but PRM software like Kiflo can make it much easier and more straightforward.

-When it comes to the direct-vs-indirect-sales argument, the answer is usually a combination of the two.
+When it comes to the direct-vs-indirect-sales model, the answer is usually a combination of the two.
 Companies that can effectively utilize both techniques will often see great success without limiting their profit margins.

 Having multiple sales channels helps to canvas the marketplace and ensure you are throwing your net as wide as possible.
 A wider net = more potential customers reached, and more sales made.